webliumteam/migrate-mongoose-weblium-public/examples/programmatic-usage/README.md

   migrationsPath:  migrationsDir, // Path to migrations directory
   templatePath: templatePath, // The template to use when creating migrations needs up and down functions exposed
   dbConnectionUri: dbUrl, // mongo url
-  es6Templates: useES6, // Should migrations be assumed to be using ES6?
   collectionName:  collectionName, // collection name to use for migrations (defaults to 'migrations')
   autosync: autosync // if making a CLI app, set this to false to prompt the user, otherwise true });